jacobjoaquin/protoblock/app/README.md

 For every point in virtual space and time, the mathematical function that is formed by the patch is capable of describing what color that point in space should be.

-Though the only place where these waves of changing colors can be perceived is where they intersect with the walls of the geometry.
+Though the only place where these waves of changing colors can be perceived is where they intersect with the surfaces of the geometries.

 ---